 Entry and exit

 Australians require a visa to enter Myanmar.
 Visa information for travellers from Australia is available on the ‘Visa’ section of the website of the Embassy of The Republic of the Union of Myanmar in Canberra.
-The Myanmar Government has introduced an eVisa program which allows tourists and business travellers to apply online via the website of the Ministry of Immigration and Population.
+The Myanmar Government has introduced an eVisa program which allows tourists and business travellers to apply for visa pre-approval online via the website of the Ministry of Immigration and Population.
 You should be aware of unauthorised websites that may claim to offer this service.
 We caution against using links in emails or other websites to access the official site.

 Travel to and within Myanmar is strictly controlled by government authorities.
 Australians have been deported and detained for visa offences.